mforis/sport_clock/README.md

-# sport_clock
+# Sport_clock
-Starting hours for orienteering and other sports competitions.
+Starting clock for orienteering and other sports competitions.